siberianfox/g2wiki/Alarm-Processing.md

 A limit switch has been hit.
 Depending on the action settings, machine type, velocities, switches and other factors the position may or may not be preserved.
 The desired behavior is:
 - Run [ALARM processing](#alarm) (the INPUT ACTION may override the default feedhold with a faster version)
 - Mark the affected axis as UNHOMED and mark the machine as UNHOMED
-- Accept {lim:0} (LIMIT_OVERRIDE) to disable limits before moving machine off limit switch
+- Once the alarm is cleared, accept {lim:0} (LIMIT_OVERRIDE) to disable limits before moving machine off limit switch
 - Host should reset {lim:1} before the next cycle

 ####Safety Interlock Engaged/Disengaged